mgalderete/EasyKnockCalculatorTest/README.md

 # EasyNock's Calculator Test

-This project contains end to end test coverage for EasyNock'sk calculator.
+This project contains end to end test coverage for EasyNock's calculator.

 Instructions to run this project: